 - to provide well bore stability in the build section of the open hole

 - isolate specific intervals in the horizontal section by using annulus casing packers and slotted casing.
 While using cement to isolate the build section of the well bore

 Liner installations in horizontal wells are subject to unique operational difficulties which must be addressed before installation.
 These include placing the liner at the desired setting depth in wells.
-Where the true vertical depth relative to the length of the open hole section maybe 10% or less.
-For these environments, new liner assemblies developed to meet specific horizontal well conditions.
+Where the true vertical depth relative to the length of the open hole section may be 10% or less.
+For these environments, new liner assemblies were developed to meet specific horizontal well conditions.

 Horizontal liner installations often involve casing string designs.
-Which include installing slotted casing or well screen with blank casing, annular casing packers or stage cementing tools in cemented and non-cemented applications.
+Which includes installing a slotted casing or well screen with the blank casing, annular casing packers or stage cementing tools in cemented and non-cemented applications.
 Incorporating a liner in the completion design offers the operator a variety of versatile and flexible options not seen in conventional casing string designs.

 Like liners in vertical wells, cementing of liners in horizontal wells over their entire length / specific interval is a choice.
-We can rotate or reciprocated liner while cementing operations and can incorporate a liner top packer as a secondary seal.
+We can rotate or reciprocate liner while cementing operations and can incorporate a liner top packer as a secondary seal.
 Whatever the design, the final liner assembly must accommodate the intended application.
-As with any successful liner installation, a horizontal liner installation begins with a complete analysis of the well and a careful examination of all short and long term factors.
+As with any successful liner installation, a horizontal liner installation begins with a complete analysis of the well and a careful examination of all short and long-term factors.

 Horizontal Re-entry Wells